icaroribeiro/hash-code-challenge/README.md

 *Website*: https://github.com/hashlab/hiring/blob/master/challenges/en-us/backend-challenge.md

-To briefly summarise, the project consists in the implementation of an **extended** solution for the management of users, products, promotions and discounted dates, in addition to the evaluation of discounts applied to products based on users and discounted dates settings.
+To briefly summarise, the project consists in the implementation of a solution for the management of users, products, promotions and discounted dates, in addition to the evaluation of discounts applied to products based on users and discounted dates settings.

-The solution refers to the development of two **back-end** applications using the programming languages **NodeJS** for the development of the **microservice 1** and **Go** for the development of the **microservice 2** which communicate via **RPC** (*Remote Procedure Call*), in addition to a shared **Mongo** database.
+The solution refers to the development of two back-end applications using the programming languages **NodeJS** for the development of the **microservice 1** and **Go** for the development of the **microservice 2** which communicate together via **RPC** (*Remote Procedure Call*), in addition to a shared **Mongo** database.

 The **microservice 1** is responsible for evaluating discounts applied to products, while the **microservice 2** is responsible for managing users, products, promotions and discounted dates.

-In addition to meeting the original requirements of the technical challenge, as indicated previously the further features of the **microservice 2** were developed in order to **facilitate** the handling of the project and, thus, the evaluation of discounts when obtaining one or more products.
+In addition to meeting the original requirements of the technical challenge, as indicated above the additional functionalities of the **microservice 2** were developed as an **extended approach** in order to **facilitate** the handling of the project and, thus, the evaluation of discounts when obtaining one or more products.

-Throughout this documentation, different aspects of the project will be highlighted, such as, the setting of environment variables of **Mongo** database and the procedures adopted to execute the project by means of **Docker** containers.
+Throughout this documentation, a few aspects of the project will be highlighted, such as, the configuration of environment variables of **Mongo** database and the procedures adopted to run the project with **Docker** containers.

 Finally, the last section named **Project Dynamics** illustrates a brief report of how the solution works in practice.

 ## 2 - API Documentation

-The documentation of the API implemented in **Go** programming language that refers to the **microservice 2** is developed following the specification of the **OpenAPI 3.0**.
+The documentation of the API implemented in **Go** programming language that refers to the **microservice 2** was developed following the specification of the **OpenAPI 3.0**.

 Inside the directory **api-docs** there is a script file named **swagger-json-to-html.py**.
 When running the script using the **openapi-ms-2.json** file, it is generated a HTML page named **index.html** within the current directory that illustrates details about the API.